FrancescoPaoloL/RabbitMQExamples/readme.md

     2. Open a terminal or command prompt and enter the following command: "rabbitmq-plugins enable rabbitmq_delayed_message_exchange --online".
     ```

+- ## Transactions
+    Transactions in RabbitMQ allow you to group multiple operations into a single atomic unit.
+This ensures that either all operations within the transaction are successfully processed, or none of them are.
+Transactions provide message integrity and consistency, especially in the event of failures or errors.
+In this example, we simulate random errors to demonstrate how transactions work and showcase their benefits.

 - #### TODO...